-MFRS 9, 'Financial Instruments - Classification and Measurement of Financial Assets and Financial Liabilities' replaces the parts of MFRS 139 that relate to the classification and measurement of financial instruments.
-MFRS 9 requires financial assets to be classified into two measurement categories: those measured as at fair value and those measured at amortised cost.
-The determination is made at initial recognition.
-The classification depends on the entity's business model for managing its financial instruments and the contractual cash flow characteristics of the instrument.
-For financial liabilities, the standard retains most of the MFRS 139 requirements.
+• For liabilities, the standard retains most of the MFRS 139 requirements.
+These include amortised cost accounting for most financial liabilities, with bifurcation of embedded derivatives.
 The main change is that, in cases where the fair value option is taken for financial liabilities, the part of a fair value change due to an entity's own credit risk is recorded in other comprehensive income rather than the income statement, unless this creates an accounting mismatch.